How can I install and update QuickBooks using shell apps?

 Once you have imported the QuickBooks shell app and assigned it to the account(s), you can set it up for the account(s).

 The first step is to set at the Account level the actual Inherited variables values that you previously created at the MSP level.
-For details, see Scripted Actions - Account-Level Variables.
+For details, see Account-level variables.

 Step 8: Schedule the deployment policies